A Giant’s Causeway tour like no other.

 There is so much more to the Giant’s Causeway than the popular main site with its 40,000 UNESCO basalt polygonal columns.
 We proudly work in partnership with the National Trust to provide a guided 5 mile cliff top experience along the famous Causeway cliffs.
 Parking at the site and checking into the Visitor Centre at the Causeway, our walking guide will then take you out to Dunseverick Castle ruin via public transport to commence a breathtaking 5 mile (8km) hike along amazing cliffs to arrive at the Giant’s Causeway.
 Full tour from beginning to end takes 3.5 to 4 hours.

-This is an extraordinarily unique and very authentic way to experience the Giant’s Causeway.
+This is an extraordinarily unique and very authentic way to experience a Giant’s Causeway tour.
 It is by far the best way to avoid how busy the site can get.
-This guided cliff walk promises to be among the highlights of your visit to Ireland.
+This guided cliff walking tour promises to be among the highlights of your visit to Ireland.
 Put on your walking boots and let us guide you.
-This tour can only be booked online via the National Trust website here.

 |Departure Time||12.15 p.m inside the Giant’s Causeway Visitor Centre.
 We recommend you aim to arrive on site no later than 12.00 noon.|

 |Wear||We strongly recommend good walking boots or shoes.
 A raincoat is essential, even if it only stays in your bag.
 Wear light layers that can be added or removed, ideally with something wind proof.
 Please avoid wearing jeans.|